observability-lab-cse/observability-lab-workshop/03-add-basic-observability-instrumentation/README.md

 </details>

 Using these new deployment yaml's, you can redeploy the applications into your AKS cluster.
-In case you forgot how to do that, section  [🚀  Deploy Application](../02-deploy-application/README.md#🚀-deploy-application) is your friend! 😉
+Run `make deploy` or in case you want to do it step by step, section [🚀 Deploy Application](../02-deploy-application/README.md#🚀-deploy-application) is your friend! 😉

 Nearly done!
 Go grab another coffee ☕ (or tea 🍵, we don't discriminate) and come back to a bunch of telemetry  already send upstream and in your Application Insights!